andinyi/Parking-Violation-based-on-Zip-Code/index.md

 ### PROBLEM

 THIS CODE CURRERNTLY DOES NOT WORK ON MASSIVE FILES, as geopy will stop allowing you to request calls from its URL.
 VERY minimally working product atm...
+THIS IS WHY THE MAP SHOWS ONLY 1 PARKING VIOLATION, as that correlates to a SINGULAR STREET in a smaller TESTING csv.
+Geopy refused to get the calls for the larger one...

 ### Citations